-To file a private lawsuit, the employee must have taken affirmative action to expose illegal or unsafe practices to appropriate government authorities outside the company.
-In other words, an internal report to a manager or executive of the employer is not enough.
+Although an internal complaint within the company can be a basis for action by OSHA, an employee may not file a private lawsuit in court unless the employee took affirmative action to expose illegal or unsafe practices to appropriate government authorities outside the company–an internal report to a manager or executive of the employer is not enough.
 If the employee only reported the violation within the company, then he or she may still file a complaint with OSHA, if the complaint is filed within 30 days of the violation.

 Contact me today if your employer has retaliated against you for exercising your rights under OSHA, or if you need to defend against an OSHA retaliation claim in Nevada.